fudgebucket27/sneiper/README.md

    POLLING_FREQUENCY= in seconds, how often to check pallet for listings

 5. To run sneiper, in terminal run: npm start run

+# Contributing
+Pull requests are welcome!

+# TO DO
+1. Support for dagora
+2. Suport for multiple token ids